 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

 After initial editorial screening, papers are sent to two or more external reviewers.
-Since we operate a process of double-blind review, please avoid indicators of your identity such as acknowledgements or excessive self-referencing.
+Since we operate a process of double-anonymize review, please avoid indicators of your identity such as acknowledgements or excessive self-referencing.
 Biographical details are to be added after a manuscript has been accepted.
 We aim to give a decision within three months of receipt of manuscripts.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, or a department chair who provided only general support.

 Please supply any personal acknowledgements separately to the main text to facilitate anonymous peer review.